ZhgChg.Li

 func interactionControllerForPresentation(using animator: UIViewControllerAnimatedTransitioning) -> UIViewControllerInteractiveTransitioning? {

-return //UIPercentDrivenInteractiveTransition method for interactive control during Present
+return // UIPercentDrivenInteractiveTransition interactive control method for Present

 }